 It is preferable that a disclosure be made in writing.
 It should be addressed to the public body, marked for the attention of the Principal Officer or Public Interest Disclosure Officer.
-A disclosure can be sent, delivered or left at 18-28 St John Street, Launceston Tas, 7250 or;
+A disclosure can be sent, delivered or left at 18-28 St John Street, Launceston TAS 7250 or emailed to:

-Louise.foster@launceston.tas .gov.au
+louise.foster@launceston.tas.gov.au

-Leanne.purchase@launceston.tas.gov.au
+leanne.purchase@launceston.tas.gov.au

-Roxanne.chugg@launceston.tas.gov.au
+roxanne.chugg@launceston.tas.gov.au

-A public officer can also make an oral disclosure over the phone or in person to a Public Interest Disclosure officer.
+A public officer can also make an oral disclosure over the phone or in person to a Public Interest Disclosure Officer.
 An oral disclosure should be made in private.
 If a public officer is concerned about making a disclosure in person in the workplace, they can call or email the Public Interest Disclosure Officer to request a meeting in a location away from the workplace.